mcaliman/mcaliman.github.io/_posts/en/javascript/2011-07-03-javascript-peter-paul-kock.md

 comments: true
 share: true
 ---

+> “If you have a procedure with ten parameters, you probably missed some.”
+>
+> – Alan Perlis

 If you happen to have to work in javascript, even if only to copy and paste simple scripts into your site, give yourself a gift,